best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 - bugs that need fixing (does it work as expected? and does it work with other code that it is likely to interact with?)
-- alternative methods (could it be written more efficiently?)
+- alternative methods (could it be written more efficiently or with more clarity?)
 - documentation improvements (does it reflect what the code actually does?)
 - additional tests that should be implemented (do the tests effectively assure that it works correctly?)